ClaireXZhang/ethnicity_childhood_vaccination_CPRD_aurum/README.md

 # CPRD_Aurum_ethnicity_childhood_vaccination
 Ethnicity and routine childhood vaccinations in England (CPRD Aurum)

-This repository contains the code lists and code used to derive ethnicity and routine childhood vaccinations in England using the Clinical Practice Research Datalink (CPRD) Aurum database.
+This repository contains the code lists and R code used to derive ethnicity and routine childhood vaccinations in England using the Clinical Practice Research Datalink (CPRD) Aurum database.

 Ethnicity files include:
 - Ethnicity 2001 Census England & Wales (16 categories)